|Photo: BBC GoodFood|

-Here's a lovely British recipe to celebrate Boxing Day: Pear and Chocolate Trifle.
+Here's a lovely British recipe I found a few years ago to celebrate Boxing Day: Pear and Chocolate Trifle.
 What could be better for Boxing Day than a trifle?
 This recipe is from John Torode in BBC Good Food Magazine.
 I've adjusted the measurements for American Cooking.
 If you're just too tired to bake another thing after the holidays, a shortcut would be to use leftover Chocolate Cake in the trifle.

 BOXING DAY PEAR AND CHOCOLATE TRIFLE

 1 cup sweet butter

 2 cups superfine (if you don't have golden caster) sugar

 2 large egg yolks

 4 tbsp golden caster sugar (superfine)